GENI-NSF/geni-tools/doc/omni-design-notes.md

 	framework_pg.py: Talk natively to ProtoGENI
 	framework_sfa.py: Talk to SFA Slice Authority
       stitch/: Support code for Stitcher
-      util/:
+        objects.py: Define the Aggregate class which has the key allocate method, plus classes representing parts of the RSpec.
+Much of stitcher is here.
+	ManifestRspecCombiner.py: Combine multiple manifests in a single rspec RSpecParser.py: For parsing the request from the SCS VLANRange.py: Utilities for parsing & printing ranges of VLANs (a set) launcher.py: A loop over aggregates whose dependencies are satisfied, to call them in turn to be allocated
+	scs.py: Utilities to call functions at the SCS workflow.py: Parse the workflow from the SCS and calculated dependencies among aggregates and path hops
+	GENIObject.py and gmoc.py: Some aborted work to use GMOC code for modeling util/:
         credparsing.py: Utilities to parse credentials and distinguish between XML credentials and JSON wrapped credentials (wrapped